-[Source: Journal of Travel Medicine, full page: (LINK).
+[Source: PLOS One, full page: (LINK).
 Abstract, edited.]

 Data-based analysis, modelling and forecasting of the COVID-19 outbreak